 Reversing muscle pain and dysfunction is a learning process.

 Most doctors (and possibly chiropractors?) no longer learn the art of palpation, which familiarizes the practitioner with the function and tonus rate of the muscles.
 Nor do they apply an understanding of the brain/muscle connection and how muscles become tight and stay tight/frozen.
 They tend to medicalize back pain.
 I agree with the writer that Xrays are a significant intervention that should be used only when a break or tear is suspected.
-However, when muscles become “frozen” and stop functioning properly, the only way to reverse the process is through movement re-education such as Hanna Somatic Education.
+When muscles become “frozen” and stop functioning properly, however, the best way to regain proper muscle function and improve proprioception is through movement re-education such as Hanna Somatic Education.
 The muscles, which learned to stay tight due to stress responses, need to be “woken up” at the brain level, so they can learn to relax.

-So if you have tight muscles, muscle pain or dysfunction, and wonder whether or not you need an Xray to diagnose the problem, first try moving – bending, reaching, gently twisting.
+So if you have tight muscles, muscle pain or dysfunction that is not part of a disease process, and wonder whether or not you need an Xray to diagnose the problem, first try moving – bending, reaching, gently twisting.
 Notice how it feels – how you can and cannot move.
 This will begin to shed light on your problem and increase your own sense of body awareness.
 If you can move easily in one direction, but not the other, you probably have some “amnesic,” tight muscles which, with some methodical and easy retraining, can learn to relax and function again as they are meant to.
 This will relieve your pain and save you money in the long run.